hotrodorm/hotrod/hotrod-project/docs/docs-5/maven/goal-gen.md

-# Generating the Persistence Code with HotRod
+# Generating the Persistence Layer

-The `gen` goal of hotRod encompasses the main functionality of this ORM.
+The `gen` goal generates or updates the persistence layer.

 To use this goal a few prerequisites need to be ready:
 - A sandbox database with the latest database structure changes needs to be ready and accessible.